Michael07112002/FM-data-webapp/README.md

 - Clean and preprocess player and team data
 - Adjust stats based on team possession
 - Filter and find suitable transfer targets given criteria inputted from the user
-- Search parameter for the user are: the UID (Unique ID) for the player within Football Manager (this is the player the user wants to find a replacement for); wage which if inputted filters for players with a wage less than or equal to the input or if no input is given filters on the player inputted by the user's wage; age which is filtered in the same manor as wage; needs to be finished ...
+- When searching for potential player replacements, the user provides several paramters:
+    - UID (Unique ID): This is the unique identifier for the player in Football Manager.
+The app uses this to find the player the user wants to replace.
+    - Wage:
+      - If a wage value is entered, the app filters for players whose wage is less than or equal to that value.
+      - If left blank, it defaults to filtering based on the wage of the selected player (via UID).
+    - Transfer Value and Age:
+      - These work the same way as wage: either input a custom filter value, or leave it blank to filter using the selected player's own transfer value and age.
+    - Number of Matches:
+      - Specifies how many statistical metrics (e.g., passing, tackles, etc.) should be compared between the selected player and potential replacements.
+      - The app uses predefined sets of metrics based on the player's position.
+    - Percentage Threshold:
+      - Determines how strict the filtering is for each metric.
+      - For example, a value of 100% filters for players whose metric values are at least equal to those of the selected player.
+      - A lower percentage (e.g. 90%) broadens the filter to include players performing at 90% of the selected player's level for each metric.
 - Display table of results

 ## Screenshots